aybuke-senel/iot-appliance-usage-simulation/README.md

 This project demonstrates how smart home devices can stream energy usage data to the cloud for monitoring, aggregation, and analytics.

+This project is supported by a [research paper](./iot_simulation_paper.pdf) that explains the system design, simulation methodology, and analysis in detail.

 -----

 ## Developers